domingofernandeznl-lgtm/affiliate-growth-case-study/README.md

 I'm a performance-driven growth strategist with over 10 years of experience across affiliate, influencer, and performance marketing.
 I specialize in building marketing systems for creator-centric and subscription-based businesses, with a strong focus on innovation, experimentation, and results.

-Fluent in Spanish and English.
+Fluent in Spanish, Durch (B2) and English.
 Based in Barcelona.

 📧 domingo.fernandez.nl@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/bestgrowthmarketing/)